 It can be caused by a mixture of high energy prices, low incomes, and energy-inefficient homes.
 Fuel poverty can have life-changing effects on households, with the stress of debt, for example, creating social isolation and even illness.

 LEAP has a wide network of referral organisations who will refer anyone who is in (or at risk of falling into) fuel poverty.
-Referral organisations could, for example, include your local food bank, Citizens’ Advice Bureau, health clinic, your rent or housing officer or local authority contact
+Referral organisations could, for example, include your local food bank, Citizens Advice, health clinic, your rent or housing officer or local authority contact.

 Home Energy Visit